 Medical Doctor Service Trust Agreement

 Medical Doctor Service Trust Agreement – helps with payroll tax and personal service income (PSI)

-Medical doctors can not share profit with their spouses and children.
-However, there is plenty of work in the medical practice that does not relate to being a doctor.
+Medical doctors can not share profits with their spouses and children.
+However, there is plenty of work in the medical field that does not require a doctor’s degree.

-For example, the hiring of staff, accounting, nurses, receptionists and marketing can be profit centres for another business.
+For example, hiring staff, accounting, nurses, receptionists, and marketing can be profit centres for another business.
 This other business is called a Service Trust.
 The relationship between the Doctor and the Service Trust is called a Doctor Service Trust Agreement.”

+Medical Doctor Service Trust Agreement